 REA Group has an internal audit assurance function that reports directly to the ARC Committee, and administratively to the CFO.
+The function is internally led and resourced with supplemental resourcing provided by specialist third parties.

 The assurance testing plan is developed each year focusing on REA Group's greatest risk exposures determined by internal and external measures and information.
 The assurance plan is then ratified by management and the ARC Committee with regular reporting provided on progress and outcomes.
 Testing methodologies employed are standard industry practice or in line with regulatory requirements (e.g. Sarbanes Oxley controls testing requirements).
 Control deficiencies are rated using our Risk & Assurance consequence/likelihood matrix with actions agreed and assigned to control owners, tracked, and monitored to completion.